sliday/resume-job-matcher/readme.md

 ## Acknowledgments

 - **Anthropic Claude API**: For providing advanced AI capabilities.
-- **Contributors**: Thank you to all contributors who have helped improve this project.

 ---

-Enjoy using the Resume Matcher script to streamline your recruitment process!
+Enjoy using the Resume Job Matcher script to streamline your recruitment process!